Reopening Your Facility in the “New Normal”

 - Set up a single path for communication review and distribution – this will help remove confusion from multiple communicators and reduce redundant or clashing messaging

-There is so much information available, it could become daunting to think about all the many crevices of a facility, every action’s reaction and the health, safety and wellbeing of each occupant that visits the facility.
+It can be daunting to think about every crevice of a facility, every action’s reaction and the health, safety and wellbeing of each occupant that visits the facility.
 It makes sense to consult with experts that have experience and skill in specific areas.

 - Janitorial companies can provide skill, personnel and EPA-registered disinfectants

 - Plumbing experts can make sure waterways are clear and pipes are free of dangerous growth and check, repair or replace filtration systems